Results

 Awards:

-Outstanding Team Awards
+Winner Team Awards

-Excellent Team Awards
+Runner-up Team Awards

 Location: St John’s College, University of Cambridge